 The same as Part One, but find the last winner instead of the first.

-This is one of those really simple Part Twos were you can reuse almost 100% of your Part One code.
-Instead of finding the first winner, find the last.
-To do this I added a won flag to the board object (it’s already in the definition above) and marked off each board that won until only one remained.
+flag to the board object (it’s already in the definition above) and marked off each board that won until only one remained.
 Whereas the first part took me like 20 minutes because figuring out the input parsing was hard, this part took me about 3 minutes to complete.

 func DayFourB(fp *bufio.Reader) string {